dwavesystems/dwave-ocean-sdk/docs/shared/examples.rst

-The following code creates a constrained quadratic model (CQM) representing a `knapsack problem <https://en.wikipedia.org/wiki/Knapsack_problem>`_ and solves it using a quantum-classical hybrid solver in the |cloud_tm|_ quantum cloud service.
+The following code creates a constrained quadratic model (CQM) representing a `knapsack problem <https://en.wikipedia.org/wiki/Knapsack_problem>`_ and solves it using a quantum-classical hybrid solver in the Leap service.

 >>> from dimod.generators import random_knapsack
 >>> from dwave.system import LeapHybridCQMSampler